Gilad147/Piano-Preformance-Autograder/README.md

 ## General info
 This project is designed to make automatic evaluations of piano performances recorded with a MIDI keyboard.
-The evaluation is achived using a combination of different Macine Learning algorithms.
+The evaluation is achieved using a combination of different Machine Learning algorithms.
 Asside from getting a numerical grade for features of the performance, the player get a Next-Step improving recommendation.

 ## Technologies